-- If "yes," continue with question 20. - If "no," continue with question 21. - Check "not applicable," if the recipient's platelets never dropped below 20 × 109/L at any time post-cellular therapy infusion and a platelet transfusion was never required.
+- If "yes," continue with question 17.

+- If "no," continue with question 18.

+- Check "not applicable," if the recipient's platelets never dropped below 20 × 109/L at any time post-cellular therapy infusion and a platelet transfusion was never required.
 If the recipient's platelet count drops below 20 × 109/L and/or the recipient received a platelet transfusion even once, do not use this option.
 This option is only applicable in the 100 day reporting period.
-Continue with question 21. - Check "previously reported" if this is the 6 month or annual follow-up, and initial platelet recovery has already been reported on a previous form.
-Continue with question 21.
+Continue with question 18.